A decision that’s good for you

 Frequently Asked Questions

-Where will I find medical support for me and my family?
+Where will I find medical support?

 Family doctors (General Practitioners or GPs) are your first contact for medical matters.
 They provide general medical care and can refer you to a specialist or allied health professional – such as a speech therapist or a dietitian – if needed.

 Medical specialists work in both the public and private health systems.
-If you receive specialist care in the public system you will be seen as either an outpatient (this means you don’t stay overnight) or you may be admitted as an inpatient.
+If you receive specialist care in the public system you will be seen as either an outpatient (this means you don’t stay in hospital overnight) or you may be admitted as an inpatient.
 If you need to see an allied health professional you may or may not need a referral, depending on the profession and whether you are going through the public or private health system.

 Emergency medical services are mainly provided at emergency departments at public hospitals.
 Some walk-in medical clinics also provide emergency care.
-Find out more about Australia’s health system.
+Find out more about Australia’s health system